FDNY: 32 injured when buses collide exiting Lincoln Tunnel

-MANHATTAN (WABC) --More than two dozen people were injured when two buses collided exiting the Lincoln Tunnel in Manhattan.
+MANHATTAN (WABC) --More than two dozen people were injured when two buses collided exiting the Lincoln Tunnel in Manhattan Friday morning.

-The two New Jersey Transit buses were involved in a "fender bender" inside the tunnel on the city's west side near Dyer Avenue and West 40th Street around 10 a.m., officials said.
+The two New Jersey Transit buses were involved in a fender bender inside the tunnel on the city's west side near Dyer Avenue and West 40th Street around 10 a.m., officials said.

-Authorities with the FDNY said 25 people suffered minor injuries and seven people suffered moderate injuries.
+Authorities with the FDNY said 25 people suffered minor injuries and seven people suffered moderate injuries, but none were considered to be life-threatening.
+Most of the people injured reported back and neck pain following the crash.

-Both buses drove out of the tunnel to the New York side where passengers were evaluated.
+One bus rear-ended the other before both vehicles drove out of the tunnel to the New York side, where passengers were evaluated.

+"What we have preliminarily is a rear-end of a bus to another bus," said Raymond Bryan, with the Port Authority Police Department.
+"At that point, we are conducting an investigation, reviewing video tape, and then we will be able to summarize at that point."

+The driver of the bus that was hit from behind said he wasn't feeling his best and he needed to reset.

+One passenger refused medical care at the scene.
+He apparently told the driver he had a meeting to get to and walked away on his own.

-The Lincoln Tunnel remained open during the incident, but some buses to the Port Authority Bus Terminal may experience delays.
+The Lincoln Tunnel remained open during the incident, but some buses to the Port Authority Bus Terminal experienced delays.

 #FDNY members are on scene of a motor vehicle accident involving 2 buses in the Lincoln Tunnel.
 Currently there are 32 non-life-threatening injuries reported pic.twitter.com/5OmBZEeYcv— FDNY (@FDNY) May 18, 2018